Skip to content

 Common factors people notice

-• Hydration going in: starting a session already dehydrated can intensify fluid loss.
+• Hydration going in: starting a session already low on fluids can intensify temporary changes in hydration levels.

 • Session length: longer sessions often lead to more sweating, though comfort varies.